martinleggewie/objectmodeldiagramgenerator/README.md

 To start the diagram generation try the following on the command line in the main folder:

 ```
-python3.9 generate.py -i business-events_object-model-changes.xlsx -o objectdiagrams
+java -jar TODO -i business-events_object-model-changes.xlsx -o martinstest
 ```
 If the generator run was successful, you will find a bunch of puml files in the current folder.
-Each puml file starts with "objectdiagrams_".
+Each puml file starts with "martinstest_".